Skip to Content

 It’s also possible that yellowing leaves are a sign that the plant needs more humidity.
 However, this isn’t one of the most likely reasons.
 Signs of a lack of humidity include discolored brown tips and a brownish-yellowish tint that eventually spread across the whole leaf.

 Bottom line: Do you notice brown tips in addition to leaf yellowing?
-Does a hydrometer gauge tell you the air is dry?
+Is the air dry?
 If so, yellowing leaves may be a result of low humidity.

 browning tip on a monstera deliciosa leaf